 runs near the cliffs.
 Wild Horse Butte is the on the right.

-Lizard Foot, near the center of the trail complex.
+hard right onto Lizard Foot.
 The next mile is some

 of the most fun riding, with lots of turns and dips, mostly high-speed and

 the gray stuff, with a coating of red jasper.